The International Pharmacopoeia (Ph. Int.)

 The work on The International Pharmacopoeia is carried out in collaboration with members of the WHO Expert Advisory Panel on The International Pharmacopoeia and WHO Expert Committee on Specification for Pharmaceutical Preparations and with other specialists.
 The process involves consultation of and input from WHO Member States’ drug regulatory authorities and national drug quality control laboratories, WHO collaborating Centres, standard-setting organizations and with manufacturers around the world.

-The International Pharmacopoeia: updating mechanism for the section on radiopharmaceuticals
+Updating mechanism for the section on radiopharmaceuticals in The International Pharmacopoeia

 - WHO Expert Committee on Specifications for Pharmaceutical Preparations

 The International Pharmacopoeia: revised concepts and future perspectives

 Procedure for the development of monographs and other texts for The International Pharmacopoeia

 - Current projects: Monographs and general tests under review/revision for inclusion in the International Pharmacopoeia